-GMP Data Integrity Best Practices and Regulatory Expectations for the Pharmaceutical Industry Including a Review of the New 2018 MHRA Data Integrity Definitions & Guidances and the FDA’s Most Recent Draft Guidance
+GMP Data Integrity Best Practices and Regulatory Expectations for the Pharmaceutical Industry Including a Review of the New 2018 MHRA Data Integrity Definitions & Guidances and the FDA’s Most Recent Guidance

 Live, Interactive Training Webinar